User Community Service Desk Downloads

 HTTP Path determination

-File-based Databricks lineage processing
+File-based Databricks scanner

-Databricks' system tables can be manually exported into a CSV file, which can then be processed to extract lineage information without a direct connection to Databricks.
+Databricks system tables can be manually exported into a CSV file, which can then be processed to extract lineage information without a direct connection to Databricks.

 WITH filtered_column_lineage AS (